Generic name: buprenorphine (implant) (BUE pre NOR feen)

 What is buprenorphine?

 Buprenorphine implant (placed under the skin) is used to treat opioid addiction in certain people whose addiction has already been controlled with other forms of buprenorphine.
 The implant is for adults and teenagers who are at least 16 years old.

 Buprenorphine implants are available only from a certified pharmacy under a special program.
 Buprenorphine implants are not for use as a pain medication.

 Buprenorphine implants may also be used for purposes not listed in this medication guide.

 Inserting and removing buprenorphine implants can cause serious or life-threatening complications.

-Talk with your doctor about the risks and benefits of using this medicine.
+Talk with your doctor about the risks and benefits of using buprenorphine.
 Read all patient information, medication guides, and instruction sheets provided to you.

 Before taking this medicine